WeissYizchak/3D-grafhics/README.md

 step 4:
 culculate the transparency and reflection of the intersection point.

-## saving runtime
+## Performence
-I added to the project an implementation of the 3D-DDA algorithm.
+the app Implement the 3D-DDA algorithm to save performence.